-I knew coming into the job of chancellor that the first thing I needed was a firm grasp of what the current and future challenges are.
-Consequently, I commissioned an internal Strategic Assessment, so my vision and plans would be informed by an understanding of the terrain-both as it exists today and as we think it will exist five, 10, 20 years from now.
+But I knew coming in that the first thing I needed was a firm grasp of what those current and future challenges are.

+Consequently, I commissioned an internal Strategic Assessment, so my vision and plans would be informed by an understanding of the terrain-both as it exists today and as we think it will exist five, ten, twenty years from now.

 At the same time, I knew that before we looked ahead, we had to look back.

-As Chancellor of the UT System, I am standing on the shoulders of the great visionaries who came before me.
-Chancellors LeMaistre, Walker, Mark, Cunningham, Burck, Yudof, Shine and Cigarroa all left their marks.
+I don't ever want to lose sight of the fact that as Chancellor of the UT System, I am standing on the shoulders of the great visionaries who came before me.

+Chancellors Mark, Cunningham, Burck, Yudof, Shine, and Cigarroa all left their marks.

 And they all left their own strategic plans.
 It would have been foolish of me not to take advantage of their wisdom and expertise.

-So as we launch ourselves into the future, we do so with gratitude and humility, informed and inspired by the great thinkers and doers who came before us.
+So as we launch ourselves into the future, we do so-with gratitude and humility-informed and inspired by the great thinkers, and doers, who came before us.

 We set out to understand our role as a public university system, our environment, and the impact of the environment on our role.

 Under the leadership of Tony Cucolo, a retired two star general in the Army and our new Associate Vice Chancellor for Leadership and Veterans Affairs, we pulled together a Strategic Assessment Team, which gathered and analyzed volumes and volumes of data.
 Tony and his team interviewed experts at the Texas Higher Education Coordinating Board, Texas Education Agency and other relevant agencies.

-They also spoke with every president and provost across the UT System.
+They also spoke with every President and Provost across the UT System.

 The work done by the Strategic Assessment Team-combined, again, with the wisdom and insights we carry forward from previous chancellors-has given us a deep understanding of our environment.

-Bearing in mind the wisdom of Casey Stengel, who said "never make predictions, especially about the future," the trends we have identified have sharpened our focus on where we think we ought to be concentrating our efforts and resources for maximum impact.
+Bearing in mind the wisdom of Casey Stengel, who said "never make predictions, especially about the future..."

+The trends we have identified have sharpened our focus on where we think we ought to be concentrating our efforts and resources for maximum impact.

 So, what is the environment telling us?

 The number one thing it's telling us is that the world isn't just changing fast; the rate of change is accelerating rapidly.

-Economic interdependence, globalization, urbanization, economic disparity-trends that have been with us for decades are now picking up speed.
+Economic interdependence, globalization, urbanization, economic disparity, trends that have been with us for decades are now picking up speed.